feature-engine/feature_engine/docs/user_guide/selection/MRMR.rst

 Redundancy
 ----------

+Redundant features are those that are highly correlated, or show high dependency with other features in the dataset.

 :class:`MRMR()` has 2 strategies to determine the relationship of the variables to other variables in the dataset: Pearson's correlation coefficient or mutual information.